Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 That happened to me six weeks ago, when my daughter called up and said, "Dad, good news, bad news: A, I've been accepted to a medical school; B, they're giving me loans and not scholarships."
 And so all of a sudden, my future cash outs dramatically increased more - by more than I expected.
 And so that's good news net-net.
 So you're constantly making incremental changes on both your liability forecast and the cash flows you're trying to generate on the asset side.

-DS: Which is where safety becomes so valuable, because it then affords more flexibility when you need it?
+DS: Which is where safety becomes so valuable because it then affords more flexibility when you need it?

 DvD: Absolutely, right.